 “Explorer because we are staying true to what we are really good at, and always trying to enhance the experience of a customer even when going [into] uncharted territory.
 We knew a need in the market and "explored" ways in which to accomplish this.
 Plus Indiana Jones is pretty badass and I would like to be associated with him.” -- Dave Minetti

-These three methods of representing a brand personality can help guide your company in your (re)branding process, and in part three of this series, we’ll walk through how these base-level brand personality traits and representations translate into forging a visual brand identity.
+These three methods of representing a brand personality can help guide your company in your (re)branding process and ultimately translate into how you forge a visual brand identity.